jdcloudcom/en/documentation/Management/Bastion/Operation-Guide/Administrator/System-settings.md

 ![](/image/Bastion/security.png)

+   Access Key ID: Provide Access Key ID and Access Key Secret to users, otherwise, the functions "Session Audit" and "Audit Trail" cannot be normally used.
+Access Key ID and Access Key Secret are your keys to access JD Cloud API, with which you can operate all resources under your name.
+For the security of your properties and services, please properly keep and change the keys regularly.
+For more details, please see [Accesskey Management](../../../../User-Service/Account-Management/AccessKey-Management.md).

    Login timeout: Edit login time-out period and then click **OK** to complete change.

    Password failure times: Edit the password failure times and click **OK** to finish change.